jianlin/TryPythonCollectionsModule/notes.defaultdict.md

 ## defaultdict

-you need to pass in a factory ... a class
+you need to pass in a factory ... a class (or a function?)...

+see, int() gives 0, and list() gives empty array, etc

 ### Integer or Count